csswizardry/csswizardry.github.com/_posts/2025-03-07-why-do-we-have-a-cache-control-request-header.md

 I’ve [written](/2019/03/cache-control-for-civilians/) and
 [spoken](https://slideslive.com/39021005/cache-rules-everything) many, many
-times about the `Cache-Control` response header and its many directives, but one thing I haven’t covered before—and something I don’t think many developers are even aware of—is the `Cache-Control` _request_ header.
+times about the `Cache-Control` response header and its many directives, but one thing I haven’t covered before — and something I don’t think many developers are even aware of — is the `Cache-Control` _request_ header.
 Unless you know your caching well, those two links in the first sentence will make this article a lot easier to understand.
 Maybe pop them open in another tab as a reference.